DevCyclonekittenTriHex/Bambu-Labs-A1-To-Klipper-Conversion/README.md

 # Information about what we need:
+All items here are from stock a1, attempting to use stock so its an easy upgrade.

-Motors -> 4 Pin JST XH connector
+✔️ Motors -> 4 Pin JST XH connector

-Fans -> 4 Pin PWM Fans
+- Insert as usual

+✔️ Hotend Thermister : Wierd Connector
+- Splice into 2 Pin JST GH

+✔️ Hotend Heater : Wierd Connector
+- Splice into 2 Pin JST XH

+❓Fans : 4 Pin JST XH (Voltage input unknown)
+- Put into port or splice

-Filament Sensor -> Ribbon cable (unidentified)
+❓Filament Sensor -> Ribbon cable (unidentified)
+- Replace with any filament sensor.

-Eddy Sensor -> Two wires (unidentified)
+❓Eddy Sensor -> Two wires (unidentified)
+- ?
+Possibly plug into rpi and somehow code into klipper flow calibration.

-Heatbed -> (unidentified)
+❓Heatbed -> (unidentified)

-Hotend Thermister -> Wierd connector -> Spliced then into 2 Pin JST GH

-Hotend Heater -> Wierd Connector -> Spliced then into 2 Pin JST XH
+- ?
+Probs just get bambu ac board and find pinout.